 List Other Assets in Part C. Include cars, boats, recreational vehicles and whole life insurance policies.
 Describe each asset and note its monthly payment, year purchased, the final payment date, the current value of the asset, the balance owed and the equity held in each asset.

 Answer Section D: Credit Cards.
 List all credit cards you and your spouse hold, including bank and department store cards.
 Indicate each card's credit limit, balance owed and the minimum monthly payment for each.

 Provide copies of the last three months of pay stubs.
 List all alimony, child support, rental income, unemployment income, pensions, interest income, Social Security income and net self-employment income you and your spouse receive per month.

-Indicate your household's Monthly Necessary Living Expenses and Additional Information in Sections G and H. Detail the amounts you spend monthly for food/personal care, transportation, housing/utilities, medical and other (child care, tax payments, insurance, retirement and court ordered payments).
+Indicate your household's Monthly Necessary Living Expenses in Section H. Detail the amounts you spend monthly for food/personal care, transportation, housing/utilities, medical and other (child care, tax payments, insurance, retirement and court ordered payments).
 Provide copies of canceled checks or monthly bills detailing these expenses for the last three months as well as any court orders.

 Explain any future expected increase or decrease of income or expenses.
 Sign and date the form; your spouse should do the same.
 The IRS official who contacted you to complete Form 433-F should provide you with instructions on how to submit the form.